XOR-LIFE/node-production/README.md

 8. `Host $host` - The $host variable in the following order of precedence contains: host name from the request line, or host name from the Host request header field, or the server name matching a request.

 9. `X-Real-IP $remote_addr` - Forwards the real visitor remote IP address to the proxied server.

+10. `X-Forwarded-For $proxy_add_x_forwarded_for` - A list containing the IP addresses of every server the client has been proxied through.

+11. `X-Forwarded-Host $host` - Defines the original host requested by the client.

+12. `X-Forwarded-Port $server_port` - Defines the original port requested by the client.

 **Second Server Block:**